jgmalcolm/jgmalcolm.github.io/_drafts/washington-a-life.md

 > going to bed at nine o'clock, he would often read aloud to the family from
 > the newspaper or from sermons on Sunday evenings or join in a game of cards
 > or backgammon.

-Not too long ago, our activities were in sync with the rise and fall of the Sun.
-Of course, electricity and the light bulb changed all that.

 Washington was the original
 [quantified self](https://en.wikipedia.org/wiki/Quantified_Self):